18F/handbook/_pages/business-units/18f/chapters/engineering.md

 ### What is expected of me regarding time tracking and how I spend my time?

-The default expectation for 18F engineers is to be committed to a single project full-time, which means 32 hours a week.
+The default expectation for 18F engineers is to be committed to a single project full-time, which means a minimum of 32 hours a week (billing more than 32 hours a week is okay).
 If you'd like a different arrangement, for example to work on multiple projects part-time or something else, please speak with your facilitator.

-Your project commitments should be captured by the [#staffing-resourcing](https://gsa-tts.slack.com/messages/staffing-resourcing/) team.
-Your remaining time is intended for general meetings, like the weekly all hands, and working group or guild participation.
-If you don’t have enough project work to fill 32 hours, please let your facilitator know.
+Your project commitments should be captured by the [#18f-staffing](https://gsa-tts.slack.com/messages/18f-staffing/) team.
+Your remaining time (up to 8 hours) is intended for general meetings, like the weekly all hands, and working group or guild participation.
+If you don’t have enough project work to fill at least 32 hours, please let your facilitator know.

 All 18F staff track their time in [Tock](https://tock.18f.gov/).
 Learn more in the [Tock guide]({{site.baseurl}}/tock/).
 While cost recovery is an important organizational goal, internal non-billable projects are important as well.
 Engineers needn't worry about how many billable hours they work, but rather how many project hours.